Elizaaax/BA_CyberRange_PoC/README.md

 * [Ansible Best Practices](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html)
 * [FASAC Framework](https://www.researchgate.net/publication/example) - Framework for Attack Scenario Analysis and Classification

-## 🤝 Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for development guidelines.

 ## 📝 License

-This project is licensed for academic and research purposes.
-Contact [@elizaaax](https://github.com/elizaaax) for more details.

----

-## License

 This project is licensed for academic and research purposes.
 Contact [@elizaaax](https://github.com/elizaaax) for more details.